 Overloaded circuits, poor connections, broken conductors, and worn or damaged insulation can all result in electrical failure.
 This means no lights, no washer or dryer and no heating or air conditioning.
 In addition, your boiler won’t work so there will be no hot water, and if you have a sump pump, that won’t function either.
 This can lead not only to a temporary power outage, but it could cause long-term damage and necessitate an expensive rewiring or electrical panel replacement.

 Finally, and probably most importantly, working on electricity is extremely dangerous.
 Connecting the wrong wires together, touching an exposed wire, or a host of other mistakes can lead to injury or start a fire.
 According to the Federal Consumer Product Safety Commission, an estimated 40,000 home fires occur each year as a result of wiring issues.
 If you do not have experience dealing with electricity, leave it to a professional.

 When hiring an electrician, however, there are also hazards to be aware of.
 You don’t want the electrician to be inexperienced or unsafe.
-Contact electricians networx to receive free estimates from pre-approved, licensed and insured electricians whose recommendations can be viewed on the internet.
+Contact electrical contractors near you networx to receive free estimates from pre-approved, licensed and insured electricians whose recommendations can be viewed on the internet.